rgehrsitz/rex/docs/EVOLUTION_REFERENCE.md

 - `rexd` owns subscription lifecycle, supports graceful shutdown, traces, health and Prometheus-style metrics, bounded action execution, and bounded derived-event hops.
-- Scripts are disabled by default.
+- M6 removed JavaScript from source, artifacts, and runtime execution.
 - The repository has a Docker Compose smoke demo and a successful `v0.1.0-alpha` release.

 The 2026-08-29 local baseline passed `go test ./...`, `go test -race ./...`, `go vet ./...`, `go build ./...`, and `go mod tidy -diff`; aggregate statement coverage was 83.2%.
-The locally installed `govulncheck` must be rebuilt with Go 1.26 before it can be used locally; CI remains the project scan of record.
+M6 local validation rebuilt `govulncheck` with Go 1.26.6 and found no reachable vulnerabilities; CI remains the project scan of record.

 ## Product boundaries